socek/pymk/doc/source/api/task.rst

 .. classmethod:: Task.dependency_FileChanged()

-    Dependency that will run this task if nessesery and return ``True`` if file is newwer then task.output_file.
+    Dependency that will run this task if file is newwer then task.output_file.

+    :return: dependency

+.. classmethod:: Task.dependency_Link()

+    This is a fake dependency.
+Using this dependency will link one task to another.
+This task will be runned (like it would be run manualy) before task linked to.

     :return: dependency